jpuopolo67/proctor/README.md

 * VIM editor

 This Docker image was created for Linux-based systems and is not compatiable with Windows.

-To use Proctor's Docker image:
+To use this image:

 * Make sure you have [Docker](https://www.docker.com/) installed and running on your local machine
 * Download the image from the Docker Hub registry:<br/>
 `docker pull jpuopolo/proctor`

-Before running a container based on this image, select a _local directory on your host_
-where you can keep data that will persist between container runs.
-For example, after editing the starter `.proctor.cfg` file, you will want to keep a copy in case the container stops or is killed, e.g., if your machine reboots.
+Before running a container based on this image, select a _local directory on your host_ where you can keep data that will persist between container runs.
+After editing the starter `.proctor.cfg` file, you will want to keep a separate copy in case the container stops or dies, e.g., if your machine reboots.
 For our purposes, we'll assume this directory is `/home/me/pdata`.

-* Run a container based on the image<br/>
+* Run a container based on the image using the _-v_ option<br/><br/>
-`docker run -it -v /home/me/pdata:/data proctor`
+`docker run -it -v /home/me/pdata:/data proctor`<br/>

+    * The docker image makes the `proctor.py` file executable, so you can enter<br/>
+`proctor.py cmd --parameters`

-The container that Docker creates is preconfigured with the software you need, a starter `.proctor.cfg` file, and set of directories:
+    * The container that Docker creates is preconfigured with all of the software you need, a starter `.proctor.cfg` file, and the following directories:

     * `/root`
-    * You run the container as user _root_.
-You will find the starter `.proctor.cfg` in this directory.
+        * You will find the starter `.proctor.cfg` in this directory.
 You need to edit this file and supply some values, discussed shortly.
     * `/home/proctor`
-    * This is where Proctor's source code lives.
-You can run the application from this directory.
+        * Location of Proctor's source code.
+You run the application from this directory.
     * `/home/proctor/work`
-    * This is Proctor's default working directory, where cloned projects and log files live.
+        * Proctor's default working directory, where cloned projects and log files live.
     * `/data`
-    * This is the directory to use to retain data between container runs, e.g., your edited `.proctor.cfg` file.
-Each time you create a container based on the Proctor image, you will lose the edits to your configuration file, so you'll want a copy of the edited, "good" one.
+        * Directory used to retain data between container runs, e.g., your edited `.proctor.cfg` file.<br/>Each time you create a container based on the Proctor image, you will lose the edits to your configuration file, so you'll want a copy of the edited one that you can copy from `/data` back to `/root`.

 * Edit the configuration file<br/>
+`vim /root/.proctor.cfg`<br/>
-The image ships with _vim_, a popular editor on Linux and Mac, also available on Windows.<br/>
+    * The image ships with _vim_, a popular text editor.
-`vim /root/.proctor.cfg`

 * Supply values for the following keys.
-Note that you can find information about these keys and what they do in the section _Configuration File Details_
+Note that you can find information about these keys and what they do in the section [_Configuration File Details_](#configuration-file-details)
     * `group_path_prefix`
     * `private_token`
     * `smtp_user`